npschafer/openawsem/README.md

-# openmmawsem
+# OpenAWSEM
-We are still in beta. all codes are subject to changes.
+## An implementation of the AWSEM coarse-grained protein folding forcefield in OpenMM

-An implementation of the AWSEM coarse-grained protein folding forcefield in OpenMM
+The OpenAWSEM code is currently being tested.
+Use at your own risk.
+And let us know what you find. :-)

-Installation
+## Installation
 1. Download and install STRIDE and put it in your PATH: http://webclu.bio.wzw.tum.de/stride/
 1. Download and install psiblast and put it in your PATH: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 1. Install conda or miniconda: https://conda.io/en/latest/miniconda.html